 |> ^^^^^

-You will see some type annotations as we discuss the various data types.
+You’ll see different type annotations as we discuss the various data types.

 Scalar Types

 A scalar type represents a single value.
-There are four primary scalar types in Rust: integers, floating point numbers, booleans, and characters.
+Rust has four primary scalar types: integers, floating-point numbers, booleans, and characters.
 You’ll likely recognize these from other programming languages, but let’s jump into how they work in Rust.

 Integer Types

 An integer is a number without a fractional component.
-We’ve used one integer type already in this chapter, the i32 type.
+We used one integer type earlier in this chapter, the i32 type.
 This type declaration indicates that the value it’s associated with should be a signed integer (hence the i, as opposed to a u for unsigned) for a 32-bit system.
-There are a number of built-in integer types in Rust, shown in Table 3-1.
-Each variant in the signed and unsigned columns (for example, i32) can be used to declare the type of an integer value.
+Table 3-1 shows the built-in integer types in Rust.
+Each variant in the Signed and Unsigned columns (for example, i32) can be used to declare the type of an integer value.

-Table 3-1: Integer types in Rust.
-Each variant in the signed and unsigned columns (for example, i32) can be used to declare the type of an integer value.
+Table 3-1: Integer Types in Rust Each variant in the signed and unsigned columns (for example, i32) can be used to declare the type of an integer value.